The best vacation trip we have ever taken was to Italy. The food, the history, the wine and the Limoncello did not disappoint!

 What to do with the lemons

-Y’all know I’m a waste not kind of girl and throwing away 10 perfectly good lemons was not going to happen.
+Y’all know I’m a waste not kind of girl, and throwing away ten perfectly good lemons was not going to happen.

-First, I made a pitcher of The Perfect Fresh Lemonade which took 1 cup of the fresh lemon juice.
-Although it’s winter, the lemonade was very tasty.
+First, I made a pitcher of The Perfect Fresh Lemonade, which took 1 cup of fresh lemon juice.
+Although it was winter, the lemonade was very tasty.

-Next, there was exactly 1/4 cup of lemon juice left over and that’s how much I will need for a recipe I’m making next week.
-I placed in the freezer until I’m ready for the lemon juice.
+Next, there was precisely 1/4 cup of lemon juice left over, and that’s how much I will need for a recipe I’m making next week.
+I placed it in the freezer until I was ready for the lemon juice.

-If you don’t have an immediate use for the lemon juice, pour into ice cube trays and freeze.
-You can transfer to a freezer bag once frozen and use as needed in recipes.
+If you don’t have an immediate use for the lemon juice, pour it into ice cube trays and freeze.
+Once frozen, you can transfer it to a freezer bag and use it as needed in recipes.

-Be sure to check out this tasty dessert recipe that will include this homemade limoncello and the leftover lemon juice as well.
+Be sure to check out this tasty dessert recipe with this homemade limoncello and the leftover lemon juice.

 Nine Days Later

-Okay, I didn’t make it the full two weeks, however I’m very happy with the recipe.
+Okay, I didn’t make it for the whole two weeks.
+However, I’m thrilled with the recipe.

-On day nine, it was time to stain the infused vodka, eliminating any lemon zest from the liquid.
-I used a lemon strainer but a coffee filter will work as well.
+It was time to stain the infused vodka on day nine, eliminating any lemon zest from the liquid.
+I used a fine juice strainer, but a coffee filter will also work.

-Place your stained liquid in a pitcher or other container to add the simple syrup.
+Place your stained liquid in a pitcher or container to add the simple syrup.

-I’ve read several recipes and the amount of water and sugar vary.
+I’ve read several recipes, and the amount of water and sugar varies.
 I decided to start with the lowest amount to be cautious.

 Bring 2 cups of water to a boil and add 2 cups of sugar until dissolved.